skooter500/DT228-OOP-2015/README.md

 READ ALL THE INSTRUCTIONS FOR THIS LAB BEFORE STARTING!

-For this lab you will be making a sketch that allows the user to convert between binary and decimal using a graphical tool that looks like this:
+For this lab you will be making a sketch that allows the user to convert between binary and decimal using a graphical tool that looks like this video (click to image to watch the video):

 [![YouTube](http://img.youtube.com/vi/GCziyTb0LF8/0.jpg)](https://www.youtube.com/watch?v=GCziyTb0LF8)